Utkanutkan/itoppdemo/index.md

 curl -sL https://deb.nodesource.com/setup_8.9 -o nodesource_setup.sh
 ```

-If you are using older version of linux such as 16.04 install python.
+If you are using older version of linux such as 16.04, then install python 2.7.

 ```markdown
 sudo apt-get install python